 So last Mardi Gras, our friends threw a BIG Mardi Gras bash.
-About an hour and half before the party began, I found out our hostess wasn't going to have a King cake.
+About an hour and half before the party began, our Limo Find party bus dropped us at the venue.
+As soon as we reached, I found out our hostess wasn't going to have a King cake.
 I couldn't believe it.
 How could there be Mardi Gras without some form of King Cake?

 I didn't have enough time to bake any of the traditional King Cake recipes.
 You know if I had had the time, I would have most certainly done so.
 I knew that whatever I could come up with had to involve cinnamon and the colors of Mardi Gras.
 Then it hit me.
 Ready-bake cinnamon rolls and food coloring.
 I ran to the store to pick up 4 cans of large cinnamon rolls with 8-rolls per can.
 Got out my food coloring gels and went to work.